Dear CSU School of Social Work Community,

 Please also take a moment to read an important note of solidarity from the CSU Office of the Vice President for Diversity.
 President McConnell has also issued a statement standing with the community against hate and violence, as has Lise Youngblade, Dean of the College of Health and Human Sciences.

-CSU School of Social Work
+Committee for Social Justice, CSU School of Social Work

 Committee for Social Justice